 The price of your travel arrangements has been calculated using exchange rates quoted in “Oanda” in relation to the following currencies: Euros.
 We reserve the right to amend advertised prices at any time, in particular those listed on our website.
 We also reserve the right to correct errors in both advertised and confirmed prices.
 You must check the price of your chosen travel arrangements at the time of booking.

 Adequate travel insurance is a condition of your contract with us.
 You must be satisfied that your insurance fully covers winter sports and all your personal requirements including pre-existing medical conditions, cancellation charges, medical expenses and repatriation in the event of accident or illness.
 If you choose to travel without adequate insurance cover, we will not be liable for any losses howsoever arising, in respect of which insurance cover would otherwise have been available.

 Where necessary, your insurance policy must include provisions, covering you for (but not limited to) the following situations:

-a) From the 1st January 2021, you should take out medical /health cover due to the uncertainty of Brexit and the possibility that your European Health Insurance Card (EHIC) will become invalid;
+a) For holidays taking place on or after 31st December 2020, you should take out medical /health cover due to the uncertainty of Brexit and the possibility that your European Health Insurance Card (EHIC) will become invalid;

 b) Where you have been diagnosed with Covid-19 before departure and are no longer able to travel;